RobertOnesim/chatbot/Module-II/README.md

 __Team members__: Baincescu Catalina, Birsan Alexandra, Gusa Diana, Iacob Madalina, Astefanesei Iulian

-	1. Define a schema (question and answer): use aiml resource files
-	2. Introduce data to medical.aiml
-	3. Update the other aiml files
-	4. Define a schema for users
-	5. Define the endpoints for user

 #Aiml files
 	Go to /aiml directory and find all the categories